A crash guide!

 Now, that word might not have much meaning to you - it might even sound like a buzz word - but in our context, Decentralization has the potential fundamentally to change the way we organize socially and to rebuild the Internet as it was originally imagined - a commons for innovation.
 By decentralizing all the things, we are changing the very foundation of civilization, providing a new infrastructural base that impacts everything else above, from our greatest institutions to our daily social interactions.

-- Creating new pathways into Status for people interested in contributing (e.g. Advocacy Program, creating technical docs, etc.)
+- Creating new pathways into Status for people interested in contributing (e.g. Ambassador program, creating technical docs, getting advice on how to improve dev and community onramps, etc.)

 We’re currently exploring the next phase of opening the floodgates to permissionless participation (the DAO), and there’s a bunch of deliberate thought and planning going into that.